bradmontgomery/django-janitor/README.rst

 to be cleaned)::

     python manage.py clean_all

+This is useful if you've created a ``FieldSanitizer`` for a model with existing content.

 The second management command is ``clean_model``, which works in a similar fashion, but allows you to specify an app and a model::